 Runit is a more conveniently licensed and more actively maintained reimplementation of daemontools, written by Gerrit Pape.

-For the purposes of this article I'll use runit.
-It is widely available, and I personally use the packages for Debian and MacPorts.
-(I am the maintainer of the runit port for the latter.)
+For the purposes of this article I’ll use runit.
+It is widely available, and I personally use the packages for Debian and Homebrew.

 Service directories and scripts